Menu

 • Age-banded

 It works to increase the monthly payment amount due as the policyholder gets older and a higher associated risk of older people going on to make an income protection request for benefit.
-Age-banded premiums are typically cheaper at the outset, increasing incrementally over time.

 • Guaranteed

 The underwriter cannot change the monthly payment due throughout the plan duration.
 It means it is guaranteed unless the policyholder makes changes to the policy.
-Guaranteed premiums can be a cost-effective option over the policy’s term, particularly if taken out when the policyholder was young with no underlying medical conditions.

 • Reviewable

-A reviewable premium means the level of protection can be reviewed at any time by the underwriter.
-It might be the result of unforeseen circumstances increasing claims.
 It allows the underwriter to adjust the monthly payment amount.
-Despite starting better value, over the lifetime of a policy, a reviewable option tends to be more expensive due to periodic upward revisions.
+Despite starting at a better value over a policy’s lifetime, a reviewable option tends to be more expensive due to periodic upward revisions.

 What Is Covered Under Income Protection?